sontungexpt/sttusline/README.md

 ## Sttusline

+:star2:**IMPORTANT:** As I am currently utilizing the table_version branch, kindly switch to it in order to receive the latest updates regularly.

 A very lightweight statusline plugin for neovim written in lua.

 This plugin lazy load all components and only update each component when needed.